 - My Account

 *The Coushatta Tribe of Louisiana is celebrated on this date in 1686.
 They are a Native American culture closely aligned with African America.

 The Koasati (Coushatta) people are a federally recognized tribe that lives near Elton, Louisiana, in Allen Parish.
-The tribe has retained its Koasati language (all of its members speak it), which is related to Creek, Seminole in Alabama.
+The tribe has retained its Koasati language (all its members speak it), which is related to Creek and Seminole tribes in Alabama.
 Many of the Koasati speak more than one Native American language.
-In a discussion of the indigenous history of the area, it is important to note one visible and controversial aspect of New Orleans culture, Mardi Gras Indians.
+In a discussion of the area's indigenous history, it is important to note one visible and controversial aspect of New Orleans culture, Mardi Gras Indians.
 These are hierarchical “tribes” comprised of Black members participating in performances and parades during the Carnival season.